lambdaclass/cairo-vm/cairo1-run/README.md

 ## Running circuits

-Circuits in cairo 1 require the `mod_builtin` feature to be active in order for the `AddMod`, `MulMod` and `RangeCheck96` builtins to be taken into account.
+Circuits in cairo 1 require to enable the `mod_builtin` feature in order for the `AddMod`, `MulMod` and `RangeCheck96` builtins to be taken into account.

 # Running scarb projects